 Advanced JSON API Server

 The Waveorb backend engine is a next-gen app server.
 Creating advanced, secure and performant APIs has never been easier.
-Waveorb takes away a lot of the pain of designing JSON APIs by not encouraging the REST pattern.
+Waveorb takes away a lot of the pain of designing JSON APIs by not forcing the REST pattern.
 Instead it uses an approach more similar to remote procedure calls (RPC).
 The backend delivers static content and HTML when it sees a GET request, and uses POST to deliver JSON data.

 This technique simplifies the URLs as instead of naming your REST end-point